Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 Driving to the Brough of Birsay

-If you’re starting from Kirkwall, the direct drive to Brough of Birsay takes about 30 minutes.
+If you’re starting from Kirkwall, the drive to Brough of Birsay takes about 30 minutes.

-Consider the scenic westerly route for those interested in making the journey part of the adventure.
+For those interested in making the journey part of the adventure, consider the scenic westerly route.
 This path leads you past the ancient Stones of Stenness and the majestic Ring of Brodgar, adding historical depth to your trip.

 Parking at Brough of Birsay